Improving Intrinsic Exploration with Language Abstractions: Experiments

-For space reasons, we describe the WoD-Hard environment here, but defer full descriptions of tasks (and messages) to Appendix~\ref{app:full_tasks}.
+For space reasons, we describe the WoD-Hard environment here, but defer full descriptions of tasks (and messages) to Appendices~\ref{app:full_minihack_tasks} and \ref{app:full_minihack_messages}.
 In WoD-Hard, depicted in Figure~\ref{fig:language_overview}, the agent must learn to use a \emph{Wand of Death}, which can zap and kill enemies.
-This involves a complex sequence of actions: the agent must find the wand, pick it up, choose to \emph{zap} an item, select the wand in the inventory, and finally choose the direction to zap (towards the minotaur which is pursuing the player).
+This involves a complex sequence of actions: the agent must find the wand, pick it up, choose to \emph{zap} an item, select the wand in the inventory, and finally choose the zapping direction (towards the minotaur which is pursuing the player).
 It must then proceed past the minotaur to the goal to receive reward.
-Taking these actions out of order (e.g.\ trying to \emph{zap} something with nothing in the inventory, or selecting something other than the wand) has no effect.
+Taking these actions out of order (e.g.\ trying to \emph{zap} with nothing in the inventory, or selecting something other than the wand) has no effect.

-It is difficult to enumerate all MiniHack messages, as they are hidden in low-level game code and there are many rare edge cases.
-To gain a rough sense of the messages in each task, we can look at expert policies.
-Agents which have solved Wand of Death tasks encounter approximately 60 messages.
-Only 5--10 of these messages must be encountered to solve the task, including inventory actions (\emph{f - a metal wand [acquired]}, \emph{what do you want to zap?}, \emph{in what direction?} and combat messages (\emph{You kill the minotaur!}, \emph{Welcome to level 2.}).
-Most messages are irrelevant to the task (e.g.\ picking up and throwing stones) or nonsensical (\emph{There is nothing to pick up}, \emph{That is a silly thing to zap}).
+It is difficult to enumerate all MiniHack messages, as they are hidden in low-level game code which has many edge cases.
+As an estimate, we can examine expert policies: agents which have solved WoD tasks encounter around 60 messages, of which only 5--10 (8--16\%) are needed for successful trajectories, including inventory (\emph{f - a metal wand}, \emph{what do you want to zap?}, \emph{in what direction?}) and combat (\emph{You kill the minotaur!}, \emph{Welcome to level 2.}) messages; most are irrelevant (e.g.\ picking up and throwing stones) or nonsensical (\emph{There is nothing to pick up}, \emph{That is a silly thing to zap}).
+In the other tasks, only 8--18\% of the hundreds of unique messages are needed for success (Appendix~\ref{app:full_minihack_tasks}).

+Unlike the MiniGrid environments, we adapt baseline models from \cite{samvelyan2021minihack}, which all already encode the in-game message into the state representation.
+Despite this, as we will show, using language as an explicit target for exploration outperforms using language as a state feature alone.